isomerpages/sndgo-corp/media-hub/press-releases/_posts/2018-06-05-post-launch-of-digital-government-blueprint.md

 ---
-title: Launch of Digital Government Blueprint
+title: Launch of Digital Government Blueprint - "A Singapore Government that is Digital to the Core, and Serves with Heart"
 date: 2018-06-05
-permalink: /media-hub/press-releases/launch-of-digital
+permalink: /media-hub/press-releases/launch-of-digital-government-blueprintl
 ---

 The Digital Government Blueprint (DGB), outlining the Singapore Government’s vision and plans for a Digital Government, was launched today by Deputy Prime Minister Teo Chee Hean, at the inaugural Smart Nation Innovations Week Opening Symposium.